speculatrix/web_get_iplayer/README.md

 * sometimes programs don't show up in search but do on http://www.bbc.co.uk/iplayer and you have to copy the program ID
-* audio/radio search is poor at finding programs; reverse engineering the http API is not trivial
+* audio/radio search is poor at finding programs; reverse engineering the http API is not trivial, and is a work in progress